Stand with Ukraine flag

 Edge Hardware Requirements

-The hardware specifications needed for ThingsBoard Edge are determined by both the number of devices connected locally and the extent of GUI interaction:
+The hardware specifications required for ThingsBoard Edge are determined by both the number of locally connected devices and the level of GUI interaction:

 • Heavy Usage: Conversely, for heavy GUI interactions and connections to 100+ devices on a single machine, we recommend allocating at least 4GB of RAM to ensure optimal performance.